kalaspuff/utcnow/README.md

 This is not a fullblown date library at all – it's simple and basically it just output timestamps into the fixes length string format `YYYY-MM-DDTHH:mm:ss.uuuuuuZ` (or as `%Y-%m-%dT%H:%M:%SZ` as if used with `datetime.datetime.strftime`).
 Always uses UTC in output and always appends the UTC timezone as a `Z` to the string (instead of using `+00:00` or ` UTC`).

+There's no other external dependencies required.
 A convenient utility package for when you need to store timestamps in a datastore as a string, adding it to a JSON response or using a shared and common standard in your log outputs.
-Example output in string format would be `"2021-02-18T08:24:48.382262Z"`.

 It's never too late to start aligning your formatting standards and interfaces.